Skip to main content

 automation: !include_dir_merge_list automations/

-Anyway, getting back to our boolean.
-What you have to put inside the external file is:
+Back to our boolean.
+What to put in the file:

 terrasse_salon_auto_on: